factorysh/longrun/README.md

         | POST /{object}/      |
         | JSON body            |
     rpc |--------------------->|
-        |  rpc_id, Location    | fast response with a unique ID
+        |  rpc_id, Location    | fast response with a unique ID with a 303 status
         |<---------------------|
         | GET /{object}/{id}   | ask for events
         |--------------------->|